Top

 The Museo de las Culturas de Oaxaca

 f you should visit only one museum, it should be this one.
 More than 10,000 years of history in 14 rooms.
 You can’t miss the remains found in the famous Tumba 7 in Monte Alban!
+One of my favorite museum in Oaxaca!

 The Museo de los Pintores Oaxaqueños